liuweide01/MLFT/README.md

 # MLFT
-The code for paper: A Machine Learning Method for Fetal Brain Tractography
+The code for paper: Streamline tractography of the fetal brain in utero with machine learning